k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 Fabric runs a [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) that executes pending execution requests:
--  Extract tasks, the selected entities are extracted from the source environment and migrated into Fabric.
+-  Extract tasks - selected entities are extracted from the source environment and migrated into Fabric.
 The batch process initiates a [Sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) of the selected entities into Fabric.
--  Load task,  the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) which [retrieves the LUIs](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) from Fabric, transforms the data if needed and loads the entities to the selected target environment.
+-  Load task - the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md), which [retrieves the LUIs](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) from Fabric, transforms the data if needed and loads the entities to the selected target environment.
--  Delete task,  the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) which [retrieves the LUIs](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) from Fabric to sync the target keys for delete  into Fabric and delete the entities from the selected target environment.
+-  Delete task - the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md), which [retrieves the LUIs](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) from Fabric to sync the target keys for delete  into Fabric and delete the entities from the selected target environment.
--  Reserve task, the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) which marks the entities are reserved entities in the TDM DB.
+-  Reserve task - the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md), which marks the entities are reserved entities in the TDM DB.

 A dedicated Fabric process checks for completed executions and updates the TDM DB accordingly on the execution's status and statistics.
 Additionally, Fabric receives information and statistics about executed tasks and saves them in the Fabric TDM LU.